 Light path diagnostics is a system of LEDs on various external and internal components of the server that leads you to the failed component.
 By viewing the LEDs in a particular order, you can often identify the source of the error.

-Information of failed components is often available on the LCD diagnostics panel.
+Information of failed components is often available on external LCD diagnostics handset.